gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     Causes both preprocessor lines and the lines deleted by preprocessing to be replaced by blank lines, preserving the line number.
-    This switch is always implied; however, if specified after :switch:`-c` it cancels the effect of :switch:`-c`.
+    This switch is always implied; however, if specified after :switch:`-c` or :switch:`-e` it cancels the effect of those switches.

   :switch:`-c`
     Causes both preprocessor lines and the lines deleted